 You can phone the Cancer Research UK nurses if you would like to talk to someone at this worrying time.

 This page provides general information about coronavirus and cancer.
-We have a separate page with information about coronavirus and cancer treatment.
+Go to our navigation page to find information about:

 What is coronavirus?